catmorbid/cybergod-public/corebook/08 Cyber Warfare.md

 ### Apps

 Each App is a separate weapon used in Combat Hacking.
 You can get Apps as part of your Gear, and all Apps are of **Advanced** grade.
-You maximum App capacity depends on your [[06 Frame#Cyber|Cyber]] attribute level
+You maximum App capacity depends on your [Cyber](<06 Frame#Cyber>) attribute level

-There are also a few [[09 Gear#Utility Apps|Utility Apps]], which use the same App slots, so you might want to consider those as well.
+There are also a few [Utility Apps](<09 Gear#Utility Apps>), which use the same App slots, so you might want to consider those as well.

 | App              | Grade    | Effect                                                                                                                               |
 | ---------------- | -------- | ------------------------------------------------------------------------------------------------------------------------------------ |